openid/oid4vc-haip-sd-jwt-vc/openid4vc-high-assurance-interoperability-profile-sd-jwt-vc-1_0.md

 * The Credential Issuer MUST publish a mapping of every Credential Type it supports to a scope value.

-# OpenID for Verifiable Presentations without using W3C Digital Credentials API
+# OpenID for Verifiable Presentations profile for SD-JWT VC without using W3C Digital Credentials API

    * MUST support protocol extensions for SD-JWT VC credential format profile as defined in this specification (#vc_sd_jwt_profile).
    * As a way to invoke the Wallet, at least a custom URL scheme `haip://` MUST be supported.
 Implementations MAY support other ways to invoke the wallets as agreed by trust frameworks/ecosystems/jurisdictions, not limited to using other custom URL schemes.